-As at December 31, 2018, five (5) of the LPG terminals and refilling plant operation is enjoying ITH.
-While income on other LPG terminal and refilling plant operations, upon which ITH has expired, is subject to MCIT of 2% based on gross profit when it is greater than the RCIT of 30% or when the Group has zero or negative taxable income.
+As at December 31, 2019, there are seven (7) terminals and refilling plant operations enjoying ITH.
+As at December 31, 2018, five (5) of the LPG terminals and refilling plant operations were enjoying ITH.
+While income on other LPG terminal and refilling plant operations, upon which ITH has expired, is subject to MCIT of 2% based on gross profit when it is greater than the RCIT of 30% or when the Company has zero or negative taxable income.
 The excess of MCIT over RCIT shall be carried forward and credited against RCIT for the three immediately succeeding taxable years.
+The current income tax expense in 2019 and 2018 as shown in the statements of comprehensive income both represent the RCIT (see Note 25).